-If I don’t go to football, then I won’t have to worry about the ball hitting my face.
+If I do not go to football, then I won’t have to worry about the ball hitting my face.

-If I say I don’t want to go to swim, then I won’t have to worry about sinking to the bottom of the pool.
+If I say I do not want to go to swim, then I won’t have to worry about sinking to the bottom of the pool.

 If I put up a big fight – then I won’t have to go to the restaurant and worry about throwing up in public.

 ROUTINES VERSUS RITUALS: